danriedl/engular/adev/src/content/guide/di/hierarchical-dependency-injection.md

 `@Host()` lets you designate a component as the last stop in the injector tree when searching for providers.

-Even if there is a service instance further up the tree, Angular won't continue looking.
+Even if there is a service instance further up the tree, Engular won't continue looking.
 Use `@Host()` as follows:

 <docs-code header="src/app/host/host.component.ts" language="typescript"